-There are a few different reasons you may not want to use the sewing machine to bond fabric together, whether it be that you don't want the stitches to show or that you are not that handy with a needle and thread.
+There are a few different reasons you may not want to use the sewing machine to bond fabric together, whether you don't want the stitches to show or you are not that handy with a needle and thread.
 Luckily, there are a few options for fusing fabrics without sewing, from tape to adhesive paper to glue.

 The weight of the fabric you are fusing will determine the weight of the fusible you want to use.
 A lightweight fabric such as a sheer fabric would use ultra-lightweight fusible tape.
-Do not use a heavyweight fusible thinking it will hold better; it may seep through the fabric, be visible, and look very messy.
+Do not use a heavyweight fusible; it may seep through the fabric, be visible, and look very messy.

 Fusible web is available by the yard in the interfacing section of fabric stores or in packaged quantities in the notions department.
 There are many types and weights available.
 Most fusible web by the yard is backed with a paper that is suitable for ironing one layer of fabric at a time.